debonet/es6pledges/README.md

 	pledgeDelay( 1000000 )
 	.then( () => pledgeDelay( 1000000 ))
 	.then( value => console.log(
-		"You wont see this, because it is released without running " ));
+		"You will see this, because it is called immediately when we", value ))
 );

-pledge.then( value => console.log( "but you will see this:", value ));

-pledge.resolve( "Stopped all the promises in the chain assigned to pledge" );
+pledge.resolve( "release the entire pledge chain" );

 // output
 //
-// but you will see this: Stopped all the
+// You will see this, because it is called immediately when we release
-// promises in the chain assigned to pledge
+// the entire pledge chain

 ```